 - Silke Huysmans & Hannes Dereere / CAMPO (Belgien)

-22 / 11 euros
+22 / 11 Euro

-By and with Silke Huysmans, Hannes Dereere Dramaturgy Dries Douibi Technicians Anne Meeussen, Piet Depoortere Sound mix Lieven Dousselaere Photos Ilse Philips, Vlad Sokhin, Nuno Direitinho Production CAMPO Coproduction Kunstenfestivaldesarts, Spring Festival Utrecht, Beursschouwburg, Kunstenwerkplaats Pianofabriek, Veem House For Performance, Spielart & De Brakke Grond residencies Beursschouwburg, De Grote Post, KAAP, Kunstencentrum Buda, Kunst-enwerkplaats Pianofabriek, STUK & Veem House for Performance, LOD with the support of Vlaamse Gemeenschapscommissie & KAAP
+By and with Silke Huysmans, Hannes Dereere DramaturgyDries Douibi Engineering Anne Meeussen, Piet Depoortere Sound mixing Lieven Dousselaere Photos Ilse Philips, Vlad Sokhin, Nuno Direitinho Production CAMPO Coproduction Kunstenfestivaldesarts, Spring Festival Utrecht, Beursschouwburg, Kunstenwerkplaats Pianofabriek, Veem House For Performance, Spielart & De Brakke Grond residencies Beursschouwburg, De Grote Post, KAAP, Kunstencentrum Buda, Kunst-enwerkplaats Pianofabriek, STUK & Veem House for Performance, LOD with the support of Vlaamse Gemeenschapscommissie & KAAP